-Course: PHY 306-001 Title: Theoretical Methods of Physics Term: Spring 2023 Credit hours: 3 Meeting days/time/location: CP211, Tues/Thurs 11:00-12:15 am Instructor Information Name: Christopher Crawford Email: c.crawford@uky.edu Office building and room number: CP327 Office phone: (859) 257-2504, (859) 421-9612 (cell) Office hours: Wednesday 3:00-5:00 pm and usually Monday 3:00-5:00 pm Course Description "A lecture and problems course on the applications in physics of vector calculus, Fourier series and transforms, special functions and asymptotic forms."
+Course: PHY 306-001 Title: Theoretical Methods of Physics Term: Spring 2025 Credit hours: 3 Meeting days/time/location: CP287, Tues/Thurs 11:00-12:15 am Instructor Information Name: Christopher Crawford Email: c.crawford@uky.edu Office building and room number: CP281 Office phone: (859) 257-2504, (859) 421-9612 (cell) Office hours: Tuesday and Thursday 3:00-5:00 pm Course Description "A lecture and problems course on the applications in physics of vector calculus, Fourier series and transforms, special functions and asymptotic forms."
 The course will begin with a review of algebra, trigonometry, calculus, basic functions, and expansions.
-After an introduction to the complex analysis, these concepts will be completed in the complex domain.
+After an introduction to complex algebra, these concepts will be completed in the complex domain.
 The bulk of the course will focus on the development of the ubiquitous tools of linear algebra and vector calculus from a geometric viewpoint.
 These two concepts merge in the treatment of infinite-dimensional function spaces, involving Fourier transforms and Sturm-Louisville theory.
-Finally, we will combine forces of these two methodologies in the solution of ordinary and partial differential equations, which are used to describe most physical phenomena.
-Most of class time will be spent working on homework problem in small groups up at the blackboard.
-Course Prerequisites MA 214, which may be taken concurrently with PHY 306 Required Materials James Nearing, "Mathematical Tools for Physicists" (free online, required) Susan Lea, "Mathematics for Physicists" (recommended) Mary L. Boas, "Mathematical Methods in the Physical Sciences" (optional) Murray R. Spiegel, "Vector Analysis", Schaum's Outline Series (supplement) Harley Flanders, "Differential Forms with Applications to the Physical Sciences" (supplement) Associated Expenses Mathematica software, \$8--\$14/month.
+Finally, we will combine the forces of these two methodologies in the solution of ordinary and partial differential equations, which are used to describe most physical phenomena.
+Most of our class time will be spent working on homework problems in small groups up at the blackboard.
+Course Prerequisites MA 214, which may be taken concurrently with PHY 306 Required Materials James Nearing, "Mathematical Tools for Physicists" (free online, required) Susan Lea, "Mathematics for Physicists" (recommended) Mary L. Boas, "Mathematical Methods in the Physical Sciences" (optional) Murray R. Spiegel, "Vector Analysis", Schaum's Outline Series (supplement) Harley Flanders, "Differential Forms with Applications to the Physical Sciences" (supplement) Associated Expenses Mathematica software, \$6--\$10/month.
 You can get by with a free limited Wolfram Cloud account.
 The department provides a license for the older version 8 on Windows, Mac (32 bit, pre-Catalina or VM), and Linux.
 The Raspberry Pi also comes with Mathematica for free.
 Activities Outside of Regular Class Meetings No other activities except lectures and recitations.